 Implement monitoring/detection of unusual behaviour, including GNSS and physical properties.
 Note that monitoring and detection is not by definition a technical/automated system but may also be performed by means of human inspection;

-If the AtoN uses GNSS for positioning and/or time synchronization, apply measures to mitigate against jamming and spoofing of GNSS signals.
-See the chapter “Considerations for PNT”;
+If the AtoN uses GNSS for positioning and/or time synchronization, apply measures to mitigate against jamming and spoofing of GNSS signals;

 Use risk mitigation planning to make an informed decision when using remotely monitored and programmable AtoN equipment as it may become more susceptible to cyber-attacks.
 When remotely programmable AtoN equipment is used, provide authorized user identification and access protection measures;